 Just be mindful of flavored milk and the added sugar they may have.
 Some are okay!

 Read more here about milk alternatives and how to choose the right one.
-It’s geared towards toddlers, but so much of the information is beneficial for older kids too!
+It’s geared toward toddlers, but so much of the information is beneficial for older kids too!

 While it may seem like your child’s lunch box is balanced and complete, it’s important to consider one more component: something they love!
 This may be a sweet treat, crunchy snack, or their favorite fruit.